Whether you're Catholic, christian or spiritual, you might

 next to the Sacristy entrance.

-Body of John XXIII
+Body of St John XXIII

 being declared Blessed, the body of Pope John XXII (d.
 1963)

-was brought up from the grottoes and placed under the St
+brought up from the grottoes and placed under the St

-Jerome Altar, which has become a popular devotion
+has since become a popular devotion

 Vatican Council II (1962–1965), but did not live to see its